- The Seattle area offers spectacular hiking with your dog within a 90-minute drive of the city.

 Originally serving as a food acquisition area for Native American tribes who would forage wild roots, plants, and berries, as well as hunt game, this became a mining area after European settlers arrived, up until the 20th century when logging operations took over.

 The US military utilized the forest land for two active missile sites during the Cold War in order to protect the Puget Sound from potential airstrikes.

 Finally, in the late 1960s, King County took control of the land and developed it into the park that is there today.
 Several artifacts from the mining days still appear on various trails, including exhibits, a intact concrete dam, a covered mine shaft, and a mine cart.

-If you’re into waterfalls, turquoise rivers, alpine lakes and mountain views, then head out to Annette Lake for the day or for an overnight trip.
+If you’re into waterfalls, turquoise rivers, alpine lakes, and mountain views, then head out to Annette Lake for the day or an overnight trip.

 Depending on the year, the snow can remain well into spring.
 I did this hike in late May a few years ago and crossing the snowfields was a bit unnerving without spikes and poles.
 And the lake was still almost completely covered in snow and ice!

 The trail is well-maintained and not terribly demanding, gaining 1,800 feet in the 7.5 miles roundtrip.
 A NW Forest Pass is required, so be sure to pick one up before heading out.